Poorna-1225/end-to-end-ml-project/README.md

 #Data validation:
 in data validation we check if all the column names and data types are same as csv file.  we create a schemal.yaml file and enter all the column names along with their data type.

+# data transformation
+we are performing train test split. we access the dataset and perform train_test_split.
+As we are considering the well organized dataset, i'm not performing any of th eda on this dataset.